Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 9.2.4 Package dependencies Edit source

 Most packages are dependent on other packages.
 If a package, for example, uses a shared library, it is dependent on the package providing this library.
-Some packages cannot coexist, causing a conflict (for example, you can only install one mail transfer agent: sendmail or postfix).
+Certain packages cannot coexist, causing a conflict (for example, you can only install one mail transfer agent: sendmail or postfix).
 When installing or removing software, the Software Manager makes sure no dependencies or conflicts remain unsolved to ensure system integrity.

 In case there exists only one solution to resolve a dependency or a conflict, it is resolved automatically.
 Multiple solutions always cause a conflict which needs to be resolved manually.
 If solving a conflict involves a vendor or architecture change, it also needs to be solved manually.
 When clicking Accept to apply any changes in the Software Manager, you get an overview of all actions triggered by the automatic resolver which you need to confirm.